Sherman Oaks

 Punitive damages are not meant to compensate you for your losses but instead, punish the party that caused the accident for gross negligence or recklessness.
 These damages are rarely awarded, but an attorney can fight for them when appropriate.

-Our Truck Accident Attorney in Sherman Oaks Can Advise on Your Case
+Our Truck Accident Lawyer in Sherman Oaks Can Advise on Your Case

 There are few types of crashes on the road that are as devastating as truck accidents.
 At Oaks Law Firm, our Sherman Oaks truck accident attorney can provide the legal advice you need and help you claim the full settlement you deserve.
-Call us now at 877.539.5366 or contact us online to schedule a consultation and to learn more about how we can help.
+Call us now at 877.539.5366 or contact us online to schedule a free consultation and learn more about how we can help.
+From our Sherman Oaks office, we help victims of auto accidents, motorcycle accidents, construction accidents, and brain injury accidents to name a few in Van Nuys, Encino, North Hollywood, and all surrounding areas.

 CALL TODAY!
 (877) 539-5366